Polydile/dile-pages/README.md

 # dile-pages

 Simple iron-pages adaptation for LitElement.

 This element is used to show one of several "pages".
 The pages are the children elements of the component.
+In brief, this component only shows one of it's children elements and is able to interchange the active children with a simple animation.

 You can use 2 properties to configure the current active page:

 ## Properties